Skip to main contentArrow Right

 • The application needs to scale up considerably while retaining high performance

-While this approach gives you the power to truly invalidate tokens on logout, it comes with a significant performance penalty.
-Every token validation now requires a database lookup, and the blacklist needs to be maintained, cleaned up, and synched.
+While this approach gives you the power to truly invalidate JWT tokens on logout, it comes with a significant performance penalty.
+Every token validation now requires a database lookup, and the blacklist needs to be maintained, cleaned up, and synchronized.

 The performance hit can be justified for use cases where: